obophenotype/uberon-robot-plugin/README.md

 each property to include (that is, use `-q RO:0002202 -q RO:0002496` instead of `-q RO:0002202 RO:0002496`).

+The command offers additional features that were not available in the original OWLTools command.
+They are all disabled by default, use the following options to enable them:

+* `-d`: delete class declaration axioms for classes that have been merged;
+* `-x`: translate more class types of class expression than just _ObjectSomeValuesFrom_ (_ObjectIntersectionOf_, _ObjectUnionOf_, _ObjectComplementOf_, and _Object(Exact|Min|Max)Cardinality_
+  expressions are supported);
+* `-g`: translate general class axioms that refer to a class that has been merged;
+* `-G`: delete (instead of translating) general class axioms that refer to a class that has been merged.

 ### merge-equivalent-sets
 This command provides the same feature as OWLTools’ `--merge-equivalence-sets` command, also used in Uberon to build the